-Graph Description Truncati on Point Moveme nt Highlights The Truncation Point Movement graph shows the number of times the RepAgent has asked the RS for a new secondary truncation point and then moved the secondary truncation point in the log.
-If 'Moved' is more than one less than 'Gotten', the likely cause is that a large or open transaction exists from the Replication Server perspective (either it is indeed still open in ASE or the RepAgent has not forwarded the commit record yet).
-What to do next Check for an open transaction in ASE.
+Graph Description Truncati on Point Movement Movement Movement of times the RepAgent has asked the RS for a new secondary then moved the secondary truncation point in the log.
+If 'Moved' is more than one less than 'Gotten', the likely cause is the transaction exists from the Replication Server perspective (either it is indeed still open in ASE or the RepAgent has not form the record yet).
+Check for an open transaction in ASE.
 To determine if the numbers are high - you can gauge the number by dividing the 'Replicated Log Records' (which can be seen in the Log Scan Summary graph) by the RepAgent 'scan_batch_size' configuration parameter and add one to count for the additional move when it reaches the end of the log.
 The number should be close to what is shown.